The Paddington Partnership

 We work with over 80 schools and community partners in Westminster, whose work touches every aspect of need; including health, housing, the elderly, mental health, young people, families and homelessness.

-Time for Paddington works with your in-house community or CSR team, introducing you to community partners.
+We work with your in-house community or CSR team, introducing you to community partners.
 We promote volunteering in your company and register and place all your volunteers individually.
 We provide bespoke, personalised monitoring reports on your behalf, as often as you choose.

 You can select from a variety of initiatives to suit skills and time.
 We broker partnerships between businesses, charities and schools, with participation ranging from a fun, physical challenge to a long term engagement.